Local moving companies in St. Louis

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
 Make sure your moving company is fully licensed before you hire them.

-- State regulator: You can verify a California moving license anytime on the official state regulator’s site.
+- State regulator: You can check a California moving license anytime on the state’s official regulatory website.

-- Moving permits: You won’t need a moving permit in California, but it’s a good idea to check the local parking regulations ahead of your move.
+- Moving permits: You won’t need a moving permit in California, but make sure to check local parking regulations before your move.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance requirements vary from state to state.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
-To ensure comprehensive coverage for your items' full value, consult with your chosen moving company or consider third-party insurance options.
+To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.

 - Moving checklist: Use a checklist to move with confidence.
 Our moving checklist keeps you organized and ensures everything’s covered, so you can relax and focus on the move.